SingleManTH/agiletoolkit.org/docs/core/working-with-objects.md

 ## Initializing Objects

 In Agile Toolkit, we don't initialise objects with PHP's `__construct()` method.
-Instead, when you add an object, Agile Toolkit will automatically execute any `init()` method in the new object.
+Instead, when you add an object Agile Toolkit will automatically execute an `init()` method in the new object.

 This allows us to initialise the object after its `owner`, `api` and `name` properties are set.
 Once again, this helps with our Composability design goal.